 You may be wondering with all the information about “greening-up, “How can I create a green and healthy home without breaking the bank?”
-While creating a healthy home may seem a bit overwhelming at first, taking it slow, one-small-step-at-a-time, will not only help your bank account but will also keep your stress levels low.
-Creating a healthy home will seem easier if you take the time to create a plan to follow.
+While creating a healthy and environmental-friendly home may seem a bit overwhelming at first, taking it slow, one-small-step-at-a-time, will not only help your bank account, but will also keep your stress levels low.
+Creating a green and healthy home will seem easier if you take the time to create a plan to follow.
 For example, if you have some major home environment issues, it’s wise to take some time to thoroughly research your options and then address those issues as finances allow.
 However, before doing anything, it’s smart to take some time to educate yourself about the type of toxins that might be lurking in your home, how to safely clean-up those toxins and what preventative steps you should take to help ensure a healthy home environment.
 And finally, a great time to implement some of theses ideas on a yearly basis is on Earth Day.